 Another introvert’s dream.

-Flow and Zapier have been paramount in providing Parserr with a steady stream of warm inbound leads.
-Optimising our onboarding experience to suit these tools has helped conversion, where the average time I will spend with a customer before conversion is 27 minutes.
+The MS Flow integration and Zapier integration have been paramount in providing Parserr with a steady stream of warm inbound leads.
+Optimizing our onboarding experience to suit these tools has helped conversion, where the average time I will spend with a customer before conversion is 27 minutes.